bkamalmca/PythonDjango/README.md

 2. Run the server
    `python manage.py runserver 8080`
 3. Update the code as given in models.py
+   1. Configure the db store in models and no need for sql
+   2. Each model is mapped to table
+   3. Create UserProfile and UserProfileManager in models.py
 4. Update the settings.py
    `AUTH_USER_MODEL = 'profiles_api.UserProfile'`
 5. Create migrations to create db tables